CurtisNewbie/design-notes/design-patterns.md

 ## 12. Composite

 Composite pattern allows clients to operate in generic manner on objects that may or may not represent a hierarchy of objects.
-For example, an `ShoppingCart` object can be considered as a composite, and `Good` is merely an interface, the subclasses instances are the actual items bought, but we don't care whether they represent a hierarchy of objects, as long as we define methods like `getTotalPrice()` on `Good` interface.
+For example, an `ShoppingCart` object can be considered as a composite.
+The `Good` is merely an interface, and its subclasses instances are the actual items bought, but we don't care whether they represent a hierarchy of objects, as long as we define methods like `getTotalPrice()` on `Good` interface.

 # Behavioral Patterns